code-pushup/cli/packages/plugin-js-packages/README.md

    };
    ```

-3. (Optional) Reference individual audits or the provided plugin group which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).
+3. (Optional) Reference individual audits or the provided plugin groups which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).

    💡 Assign weights based on what influence each command should have on the overall category score (assign weight 0 to only include as extra info, without influencing category score).